This resource is available as an eight-page booklet that can be ordered from our store. Order copies through HLI’s online store here.

 Recall that Jesus revealed to us on the Cross that the true and full nature of love is that love is self-gift.
 Husbands and wives are called to foster love and unity within their marriage.
 Every couple seeks marriage precisely because they ardently desire to love deeply and fully.
 But love is more than a feeling: it is a choice and it is hard.
 Instead of facilitating love, contraception actually makes it more difficult to love.

-In The Theology of the Body, Blessed John Paul II explains that we communicate with our bodies.
+In The Theology of the Body, Saint John Paul II explains that we communicate with our bodies.
 Marital intercourse (without contraceptives) allows for spouses to fully give and receive one another – there are no barriers, there is no withholding of self from one’s beloved.
 With contraceptive intercourse, however couples reject one another’s fertility, protecting themselves from one another, and withholding a full gift of self.
 John Paul emphasized that “[W]hen the conjugal act is deprived of its inner truth because it is deprived artificially of its procreative capacity, it also ceases to be an act of love.”
 Contraceptive intercourse is incapable of the complete gift of self that married couples truly desire.
 Ultimately, contraception is opposed to love.

 Does this mean we have to breed like rabbits?